spirosikmd/ajax-promise/README.md

-seed-element
+ajax-promise
 ================

-See the [component page](http://polymerlabs.github.io/seed-element) for more information.
+See the [component page](https://github.com/spirosikmd/ajax-promise) for more information.

 ## Getting Started

-We've put together a [guide to seed-element](http://www.polymer-project.org/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide to ajax-promise](https://github.com/spirosikmd/ajax-promise) to help get you rolling.